hipe/tmx/tan_man/doc/issues/011-the-peek-module-name-hack-narrative.md

 need to.  (i.e.: yes i know, and i'm considering it.)

-somehow, going back years [#sy-007] has existed alongside this. that is now better than this so as soon as this gives you any trouble, use that instead of this.
+somehow, going back years [#sy-034] "hack guess module tree" has existed alongside this. that is now better than this so as soon as this gives you any trouble, use that instead of this.